ErinFlyingSkyRocket/DjOpenKB/documentations/DEPLOYMENT_GUIDE.md

 ---

-Bulk article export ZIP files should also be treated as sensitive because they can contain internal article content, keywords, pending updates, review notes, and uploaded images.
+Bulk article export ZIP files should also be treated as sensitive because they can contain public/internal article content, keywords, pending updates, review notes, and uploaded images.
 Store them only in approved backup locations.

 ## 19. Troubleshooting quick notes